-NEW YORK, April 19, 2016 – According to the BNY Mellon Institutional Scorecard, which is available for download, here, the funded status of typical U.S. corporate defined benefit (DB) plans increased by 1.5 percent in March, to 80.2 percent.
+NEW YORK, April 19, 2016 – According to the BNY Mellon Institutional Scorecard, the funded status of typical U.S. corporate defined benefit (DB) plans increased by 1.5 percent in March, to 80.2 percent.
 The increase marks the first positive month of 2016, as the funded status of corporate DB plans had previously fallen every month since October, 2015.

 Over the course of the month, assets returned 5.1 percent, and liabilities were up 3.1 percent.
 Corporate discount rates fell by 19 basis points, to 4.00 percent.
 Much of the gain in liabilities was due to tightening credit spreads, as Treasury yields remained mostly flat throughout the month.
 According to BNY Mellon estimates, the S&P pension deficit also fell by roughly $18 billion in March, to $423 billion.

 Overall, corporate pension assets are up 3.2 percent year-to-date, but still down 0.9 percent over the last 12 months.
 Meanwhile, liabilities are up 7.5 percent year-to-date, and up 1.5 percent since March, 2015.
 The funded status of a typical corporate DB plans is now up roughly 4 percent off of their 2016 low, which occurred in mid-February.